 Rainfall Stations

 WAM uses a point feature class for rainfall stations that is used to generate a Theissen polygon raster that is used within the program to assign rainfall time series to each unique cell.
 Location of rainfall stations were included in the AHED dataset.
 For consistency, the same stations that were included in the 2009 WAM application and the 2012 update were used for the current work and are shown in Figure 11.
-With the exception of one station, all data was available from the DBHYDRO database, which is the SFWMD’s hydrologic, water quality, and hydrogeologic data storage and retrieval system.
-The lone exception was a station (Frostproof) that lies within the South West Florida Water Management District (SWFWMD) boundary.
+With the exception of one station, all data were available from the DBHYDRO database, which is the SFWMD’s hydrologic, water quality, and hydrogeologic data storage and retrieval system.
+The lone exception was a station (Frostproof) that lies within the Southwest Florida Water Management District (SWFWMD) boundary.
 All data were updated to include data through the end of 2013.
 This is discussed in more detail below in Section 3.4.3.1.

 Major Hydrologic Control Structures